Log In UI - Part 2

 To anchor components on a page:

-- Open Screen01.ui.qml for editing in the Design mode Form Editor.
+- Open Screen01.ui.qml for editing in the Form Editor view.

-- Select the (Top) and (Left) anchor buttons to anchor logo to the top left corner of its parent (the loginPage) with 10-pixel margins.
+- In the Properties view, Layout tab, select the (Top) and (Left) anchor buttons to anchor logo to the top left corner of its parent with 10-pixel margins.